 To quickly raise the humidity and wash down your Fiddle of any long-standing dust, you can always give them a quick shower.
 Simply pop them in the shower and wash them down with lukewarm water, this will clean off the leaves and give the soil a good soaking.

 Move your Fiddle to the bathroom

-If you’re lucky enough to have great lighting in your bathroom you can move your Fiddle in there to increase the humidity.
+If you’re lucky enough to have great lighting in your bathroom you can move your Fiddle in there to increase the humidity and stop the leaves from drooping.
 The running water from your showers means your bathroom is probably one of the most humid in your home.